freeipa/freeipa-pr-ci/doc/README.md

 One of the runner's responsibilities is to generate `pending` commit statuses for jobs, to signal these jobs have to be executed as part of the CI testing.
-The source of the job defitions can be configured.
+The source of the job definitions can be configured.
 For FreeIPA, it's set to `.freeipa-pr-ci.yaml` file in the root of the repository.
 This job definition file contains the necessary information to execute a job along with a unique job identifier, which is used for the commit status' context.
 The job